 Once a jellyfish got caught in the riptides of the mind.

 Once a lemming went online to get a life.

-Once a lone wolf found itself longing for the company of others.
+Once a lone wolf felt a yen for the company of strangers.

 Once a mink tried on a sable coat.